borodust/cl-bodge/README.md

 * ***Foundations***

-  Basic engine blocks for memory management, concurrency, math and systems.
+  Basic engine blocks for memory management, concurrency, math, events and systems.
 Everything else is built on top.
 See `cl-bodge/engine`.

-* ***Events***

-  Base for event-driven systems.
-See `cl-bodge/events`.

 * ***Host***